Charlesworth/formhandler/README.md

 - make a default handler
 - make a handler generator with optional config
 - use x/errors
+  - use sentinel errors to get the base error type
+  - wrap the sentinel errors with the particular request context
+  - make the Sentinel errors exported
 - test url encoded and multipart with no body

+## notes

+- urlEncoded forms are capped at 10MB by the std lib, but can be further limited using the maxBytesReader

+-

 ## Form requests